lokaimoma/Bugza/README.md

 # 🪲 Bugza

-[APP] A lite implementation of an issue tracking system.
+A lite implementation of an issue tracking system.
 This is a REST API + GraphQL backend implementation of the system.

 ![Work FLow](https://github.com/lokaimoma/BUGZA/actions/workflows/run_tests.yml/badge.svg)